ronakgpatel/katacoda-scenarios/first-pod/step4.md

 ## Create and view the pods with following

-Create a pod with image=nginx name=nginx-pod
+1. Create a pod with
+     image=nginx
+     name=nginx-pod

-Once the pod is in running state, view the IP address of the pod.
+2. Once the pod is in running state, view the IP address of the pod.

-Apply the label "app=k8s-demo" to the pod.
+3. Apply the label "app=k8s-demo" to the pod.

-You can use "kubectl run -help" in the console for help.
+## Help
+`kubectl run --help`{{execute}}